johnkryptochain/TelegramScraper2022/README.md

 * This tool is official and completely free to use.
 Do not buy if anyone tries to sell by copying script

-# News

-* I have also created a scraper and adder which lets you add accounts only via phone number(no api needed).
-If you need it contact me: